mugetsu7/InfiniteJ/InfiniteJJ/README.md

 # InfiniteJ
-InfiniteJukebox version on student server.
-Credits and Copyright to Paul Lamere (original creator of InfiniteJukebox)
+InfiniteJukebox Transition Detection Game called InfiniteJJ Credits and Copyright to Paul Lamere (original creator of [InfiniteJukebox])

 ## Problem
-InfiniteJukebox sparks a lot of conversations and ideas in the field of Music Informatics.
-Therefore, I want to investigate on how to make Infinite Jukebox on student server so it become accessible to other users in the community to apply and alter it for their own research project.
+We want to investigate on how to judge the users on their ability to identify the occurrence of transitions of the song on Infinite Jukebox.

 ## Process
-InfiniteJ's users either play songs that already exists in the suggesting database or upload any songs that the users want.
-InfiniteJ would put the uploaded song in the storage directory in student server while changing it's name then call Echonest for audio analysis request to output the visualization of beat similarity and a music box that play a song infinitely and everchaningly.
-It break the song into beats and play the song beat by beat.
-At every beat there's a chance that it will jump to a different part of song that happens to sound very similar to the current beat.
+InfiniteJJ would play a song and for every transition the song makes that one hears, one has 4 beats to press the plus button on the side pad of the keyboard to indicate that transition.
+After 4 beats, one would lose a point because one fail to detect the transition at that specific time.
+Moreover, if one pressed the plus button without hearing the transition in the song, one would also lose point because one falsely assume the transition when it is not there.

 ## Dependencies
-To use InfiniteJ, you will need:
+To use InfiniteJJ, you will need:
 - Your Echonest's API_KEY for policy file
 - Your own directory for uploading song and update it in upload.php
 - Update the link directing to your directory in index, upload, and loader file
+- The song that you want to play the Transition Detection Game with (possibly uploading your own song)

 The user can use the command below to download necessary file for the InfiniteJ to run independently:
 ```python